edgeworx/docs/content/en/docs/more/maintenance.md

 during the maintenance period.
 {{</info>}}

-Any user-facing changes from the update will be noted in the [changelog](/changelog).
+Any user-facing changes from the update will be noted in the [changelog](/docs/more/release-notes).

-## Node maintenance
+## Node Maintenance

 When you [add an edge node](/docs/cloud/adding-nodes/add-node/) to your Darcy Cloud project, three software components are installed: